 - 4.2.1 Children missing education: A child going missing from education is a potential indicator of abuse or neglect.
-All staff are informed of the separate procedures to be used for searching for and, if necessary, reporting a pupil missing from school as set out in the School's Attendance Policy.
-Persistent or unexplained absence must be reported by form staff or Heads of Year to the relevant Head of Section.
+Pupils are required to thumb-in on arrival at school and unexplained absence at morning registration is followed up initially by the Receptionist and then by the Head of Section if the absence remains unexplained.
+Staff are required to notify the relevant Head of Section if a pupil in Years 7 - 11 is missing from afternoon registration or a lesson without explanation.
+If the Head of Section cannot explain the absence then the Senior Deputy Head (Pastoral) will be notified and a search will be conducted in school and parents and/or the police contacted as appropriate.
+Persistent or unexplained absence must be reported by form staff or Heads of Year to the relevant Head of Section who will discuss the pattern of absence with the Senior Deputy Head (Pastoral).
+The Senior Deputy Head (Pastoral) will decide, in consultation with the DSL as appropriate, whether the absence gives rise to safeguarding concerns.
 The School is required to inform the Local Authority of any pupil who fails to attend school regularly or has been absent without the School's permission for a continuous period of 10 school days or more.
-The School must also inform the Local Authority of any pupil of compulsory school age who is going to be added to, or removed from, the admissions register other than those joining at the start of Year 7 or leaving at the end of Year 11. - 4.2.2 Sexting: This can be defined as the creation and/or sharing of sexual imagery (including photos and videos) usually via a mobile phone, tablet or computer or publication online.
+The School must also inform the Local Authority, using their proforma, of any pupil of compulsory school age who is going to be added to, or removed from, the admissions register other than those joining at the start of Year 7 or leaving at the end of Year 11. - 4.2.2 Sexting (youth produced sexual imagery): This can be defined as the creation and/or sharing of sexual imagery (including photos and videos) usually via a mobile phone, tablet or computer or publication online.
 Depending on the circumstances, 'sexting' may constitute abuse or a criminal offence and for this reason any concern or allegation regarding 'sexting' must be reported to the Senior Deputy Head (Pastoral) or the DSL.
+Staff should not investigate further themselves and must never view, print or forward any illegal images of a child.
 Action will be taken in accordance with this safeguarding policy, taking into account guidance published by the UK Council for Child Internet Safety: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' which covers the creation and sharing of sexual imagery of those under 18 with others who are also under 18.
 Incidents involving 'sexting' will also be recorded on the School's e-safety incident log (see the School's E-safety Policy for more information).
-For the avoidance of doubt, the creation or sharing of sexual imagery of children under the age of 18 by those over the age of 18 constitutes child sexual abuse and in these circumstances, in addition to following the safeguarding procedures set out in this policy, the School will also inform the police.

-- 4.2.3 Special educational needs: Children with special educational needs and/or, disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, including: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the disproportionate impact, without any outward signs, upon children with special educational needs and/or disabilities by behaviours such as bullying; and - communication barriers and difficulties in overcoming these barriers.
+For the avoidance of doubt, the creation or sharing of sexual imagery of children under the age of 18 by those over the age of 18 constitutes child sexual abuse and in these circumstances, in addition to following the safeguarding procedures set out in this policy, the School will also inform the police. - 4.2.3 Special educational needs: Children with special educational needs and/or, disabilities can face additional safeguarding challenges and vulnerability, including to peer on peer abuse.
+Additional barriers can exist when recognising abuse and neglect in this group of children, including: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the disproportionate impact, without any outward signs, upon children with special educational needs and/or disabilities by behaviours such as bullying; and - communication barriers and difficulties in overcoming these barriers.